SamirNabadov/One-Click-Automation-CI-CD/README.md

 ![plot](./images/gitlab_argo.png)

 Here I tried to automate processes from Gitlab project creation to deployment to the environment.
-This repo contains Python based script and pre-made templates for CI/CD.
+This repo contains Python based script with there custom modules and pre-made templates for CI/CD.

 These templates include:
 * CI Templates